jamieposton/jamieposton.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Native Nevadian and Excitable Engineer
+subtitle: Native Nevadan and Excitable Engineer
 ---

 My name is Jamie Poston.
 I'm a machine learning engineer with a passion for natural language processing, robotics, and computer vision.
 I'm on the job hunt for my next role.
 Here are some of my highlight qualities: